scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 }
 ```

-#### Using Tx Builder in your own wallet
+#### Using JDE in your own wallet

-Tx Builder is written in Scala, and therefore supports any JVM language.
+JDE is written in Scala, and therefore supports any JVM language.
 The following shows how to use it from Scala.
 First include Kiosk in your project by doing the following in `build.sbt`:
 ```Scala
 lazy val Kiosk = RootProject(uri("git://github.com/scalahub/Kiosk.git"))